mongodb-university/csfle-guides/.kmip/README.md

 # KMIP Test Resources

-This directory contains resources used to test a KMIP compliant CMS for use in CSFLE.
+This directory contains resources used to test a KMIP compliant KMS for use in CSFLE.

 ## KMIP Server